Duong-NguyenTrinhTrung/PGx-Documentation/drugs.rst

 Drugs
 -----

-The drug page is designed to show all the collected drugs.
+The ‘Drug browser’ page at https://pgx-db.org/drug-lookup is designed to show all the collected drugs.
 In this page you will find:

 1. A search box as the top to enable searching any drug by drug name or Drugbank ID.
 Our autocomplete feature suggests possible matches as you type.